mtlynch/mtlynch.io/_retrospectives/2019-08-02-whatgotdone-month-3.md

 | Domain Authority (Moz) | 6         | 6         | 0 |
 | Ranking Keywords (Moz) | 862       | 1,442     | <font color="green">+580 (+67%)</font> |

 It feels strange to keep ignoring Is It Keto, given that it's grown at least 30-50% in traffic and revenue every month this year.
+I'm torn between resuming focus on my most profitable project and my desire to stop splitting my focus among too many separate projects.

 ## Why use What Got Done when we have Slack?